 "I found out my dad actually thought about getting into politics and now I'm a political science major," said Sophia.

 Sophia said learning more about her father has helped her find closure.

 Brad's uncle, Gordon Schmidt, said he's glad to see this tragedy has not broken the family.

 "A family with less faith it would have torn apart," said Schmidt.

 "We don’t pretend like he wasn't around or never was around, we very much acknowledge that he was a very big part of our family," said Schmidt.

 Developments in the Case

-It's been nearly two decades since Brad St. Clair was murdered, and police have always wondered if their was another person involved in the crime.
+It's been nearly two decades since Brad St. Clair was murdered, and police have always wondered if there was another person involved in the crime.

-A bloodstain found at the scene has never been match to anyone.
+A bloodstain found at the scene has never been matched to anyone.